HadeelDaragmeh158/reading-notes/Read42/README.md

 3- [Select an ad format]([url](https://developers.google.com/admob/android/quick-start#select_an_ad_format))

 ## Monetize with ease
-you choose the monetization strategy that works best for your business
+you choose the monetization strategy that works best for your business, paid app by setting a price that the user must pay before they can download and install it and in-app products.